ashrithyvs/StressBusters/README.md

  *it will take few moments*
  4)type npm start.
  *it will take few moments to open the url*
+ *if you get an error saying "emailjs-com module not found" follow below step* 5)npm i emailjs-com
  *if the url doesn't open automatically follow bellow step*

- 5)open google chrome(recommended) and type "https://localhost:3000" in URL bar.
+ 6)open google chrome(recommended) and type "https://localhost:3000" in URL bar.

  P.S: we will update login and registration pages before end of Round 2 or soon ;)